I Lost 7kg in a month following a keto diet…

 When eating a high carb diet, which is something most Westerners do, it causes large energy crashes throughout the day…

-For example have you ever eaten cereal in the morning, to find that 2 hours later you are absolutely starving again?
+For example, have you ever eaten cereal in the morning, to find that 2 hours later you are absolutely starving again?

 Typically what happens when we eat carbs is that they provide us with a quick boost, followed by an energy crash!
 When this happens the only way to get more energy is to eat more carbs!
-It ends up being a viscous cycle!
+It ends up being a vicious cycle!

-Due to eating lots of protein and fat based foods you will also feel fuller for longer, and typically eat less compared to being on a high carb diet.
+Due to eating lots of protein and fat-based foods, you will also feel fuller for longer and typically eat less compared to being on a high carb diet.